nice-game-hints/night-of-the-rabbit/02-mousewood/008-invitation.md

 Stamp it with the magic stamp you got from Marquis.

 # Whoa!
 You have giant pile of invitations.
+Give them to Plato.

+# His bike
+His bike is frozen.
+[Unfreeze it, first.](060-bike.md)

+# Bike is free
 You also need to [deliver all the packages](025-delivery.md) you got from Plato before he will deliver the invitations.

 # I have delivered them
 Great!
 Give the giant pile of invitations to him to get them delivered.
+Go meet Marquis at the town hall.